26 conservatory ideas to add space and improve your outdoor connection

 As well as finding a style of conservatory that you feel does justice to your existing home, you should also think through what you will use the new space for as this will have an impact on the sizes and designs that will best suit your needs – kitchen conservatory extensions, for example, need a different approach to those that will be used as living space.

 Here, bifold doors from Thames Valley Window Company have been used, along with a smart level threshold, to create a seamless transition between inside and out.
-They are available in uPVC, timber, aluminium or composite, meaning there is a solution to fit with every style of house.

-It is particularly important when adding a conservatory to a classic or period property that it really enhances and complements the original details of the house — particularly the windows, as well as the cladding materials.
+It is particularly important when adding a conservatory to a classic or period property that it really enhances and complements the original details of the house – particularly the windows, as well as the house cladding materials.
 It is also crucial that it sits in proportion to the building and doesn't overshadow it in any way.
 In addition, it helps if its design in some way mirrors the form of the house.
 Although many owners of period homes grapple with the idea of orangery vs conservatory, the latter really can work well.

 This design, from Vale Garden Houses, is a great example of how, with the right care and attention, a conservatory can work brilliantly with any style of home.
 The beautiful Georgian house it has been added to features pale brickwork and stunning, elegant sash windows – both of which have been reflected in the design of the new structure so that they work in perfect harmony.

-4. A small conservatory can still have a big impact
+6. A small conservatory can still have a big impact

 A smaller conservatory cost will also be lower than a traditional brick-and-block extension and will come with a fraction of the disruption and disturbance.